jakobe/jakobe.github.io/_drafts/service-workers.md

 I don't know if this makes just as much sense to you, but bear with me as we dig further into this:

-The **1st** time you visit a website (or a PWA) that registers a service worker not much happens: The service worker [registers, installs](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle) - probably precaches some assets - and then sits idle [waiting](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle#activate) for subsequent request(s).
+The **1st** time you visit a website (or a PWA) that registers a service worker not much happens: The service worker [registers, installs](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle) - probably precaches some assets - and then sits idle [waiting](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle#activate) for any subsequent request(s).

 The real [McCoy](https://en.wikipedia.org/wiki/The_real_McCoy) is when you visit the same website (or PWA) the **2nd time** - that is, after closing all browsers/tabs for the given site and re-opening it in a new tab/browser:
 _Note: In Service Worker mojo the 'same' website is called `scope`.
 This means you are visiting a page at the same level or deeper from where the SW was registered._